Learn How to Bet Against the Bond Market

 With that said, the easiest way for individual investors to position for a downturn in bond prices is by using “inverse ETFs,” or exchange-traded funds that take short positions in bonds.
 Inverse ETFs rise in price when bond prices fall, and a decline in value when bond prices rise.
 (A “short position” is when an investor sells a security her or she does not own, hoping to buy it back later at a lower price and thereby pocket the difference.
 In other words, it’s the technical term for “betting against”).

 Over a month, the return might be -6% (not -4%) on a 2% loss for the market.
-In a year, an investor may see a -26% (not -20%) loss on a 10% downturn in the market.
+In a year, an investor may see a -26% (not -20%) loss in a 10% downturn in the market.
 This is only a hypothetical, but it illustrates the divergence that can occur over time.
 This is the most important reason why the leveraged inverse funds shouldn’t be considered long-term investments.
 In short, be wary: these funds are high-risk in nature, and losses can mount quickly if you bet wrong.
-The list of inverse ETFs is available here.

 Selling ETFs Short